Pragati-7/GRO-GUI/README.md

 ## Introduction

+## Requirements

 * Operating System: Linux
 * GROMACS: Ensure GROMACS is installed and configured in your environment.
-You can follow the official GROMACS installation guide.
+You can follow the official [GROMACS installation guide](https://manual.gromacs.org/documentation/current/install-guide/index.html).
 * Python: Ensure Python is installed (preferably version 3.6 or above).
 * Dependencies: The following Python packages are required:
     * tkinter